-That’s why the City School District of Albany has a free program to help students who didn’t finish high school prepare for the state’s high-school equivalency exam.
+That’s why the City School District of Albany has a free program to help adults who didn’t finish high school prepare for the state’s high-school equivalency exam.

-Test prep classes will be held from 4:30-6:30 p.m. every Tuesday and Thursday at Tony Clement Center for Education, 395 Elk St.
+Test preparation classes are held in-person from 4:30-6:30 p.m. every Tuesday and Thursday at Tony Clement Center for Education, 395 Elk.
+St.

 Each student will receive personalized instruction that is tailored to meet his or her individual needs.
 Instruction is done by a certified teacher who works with students to overcome their challenges so they can successfully pass the exam and earn a high-school equivalency diploma.

 Class size is limited to 15.
 Students must be over 21 years old and residents of the City of Albany.
 (Students under 21 years old may contact central registration to sign up for the high school equivalency test preparation through Albany High School.)
 The high school equivalency exam is given offsite at the Educational Opportunity Center/HVCC.